tytydraco/yessleep/out/For_nearly_a_decade_the_doctor_has_been_keeping_my_tumors.md

 Six and a half marbles later, their profane alchemy was, evidently, ready for use.

-For whatever it’s worth, a high-pitched shriek erupted from the seventh marble when they severed it with a butcher’s knife.
+For whatever it’s worth, a high-pitched shriek exploded from the seventh marble when they severed it with a butcher’s knife.

 I wish I had just closed my eyes.